Can You Weld at Home? Basic Considerations

 Do you need a license?

-If you weld for a hobby or to make household improvements, you don’t need a license in most areas.
+If you weld for a hobby or for home improvements, you don’t need a license in most areas.
 However, if you weld for other people with commercial intent, you will need a license and probably a few certifications to supplement it.

 If you want to weld commercially, you will need specific paperwork depending on the projects you will weld.